 When your child has pinkeye, your health care provider can tell you if your child can return to school or daycare, or should stay home.
 If your child has been prescribed antibiotics they should stay home for at least 24 hours after starting their treatment.
-It is important that your child takes all of the antibiotics and that they are taken on time.
+It is important that your child takes all (completes the full course) of the antibiotics and that they are taken on time.

 How is it spread?

 Pinkeye caused by a bacterial or viral infection spreads very easily.
 A person with pinkeye can easily infect several family members within a few days.
 It is often passed on when an infected person touches the pus or discharge from their eye and then touches someone else.
 It is also spread by touching the discharge from an infected eye and then touching your own eye.

 You can also be infected through contact with objects such as a tissue, facecloth, towel or eye dropper that have been contaminated with discharge from the eye of an infected person.
 The bacteria or virus causing pinkeye may also be spread to others through contact with droplets from an infected person’s cough or sneeze.

 What can I do to limit the spread of pinkeye?